kingzamzon/docs/docs/Introduction/howItWorks.md

 In the context of the Lit network, threshold cryptography is used to generate ***shares*** of a new public/private key pair in a process called [Distributed Key Generation](https://en.wikipedia.org/wiki/Distributed_key_generation).
 This means that the private key of this key pair **never exists in its entirety**, ever.

 Instead, each node holds a **private key share**, which they can use to both sign and decrypt data, just like a regular old private key.
 The key (no pun intended) difference is that someone needs to combine the resulting signature or decryption shares from all the nodes, **above the threshold**, to get the final signature or decrypted content.
-We currently set the threshold to 2/3, so if there are 100 nodes in the Lit network, then you would need to request decryption or signature shares from at least 67 of them.
+We currently set the threshold to two-thirds, so if there are 100 nodes in the Lit network, then you would need to request decryption or signature shares from at least 67 of them.
 Because of this, a single private key share is useless on its own, and the ownership of the private key itself is decentralized across the nodes.

+It is important to note that all operations are done inside of a secure, black-box environment, meaning node operators and other external "agents" have no access to thes key shares contained within.
+In the context user-facing operations (such as provisioning shares for signing and decryption), nodes communicate with each user via independent, encrypted channels.
+This means that shares are only ever exposed client-side at the exact moment of recombination.

 ## How Lit Protocol works for: